Lobster Linguine with Chiles

 - Pecorino Romano, for serving

 - In a large pot of boiling, salted water, cook the linguine until al dente, about 9 minutes.
-Using tongs, lift the linguine from the water to drain, and then remove 1 cup pasta water and reserve.
-Add the lobster claws to the pot of boiling water and cook until the shells are bright red and the meat is cooked through, about 6 minutes.
-Drain and crack open the claws, and then roughly chop two of the claw meat pieces; discard the claw shells.
+Using tongs, transfer the linguine from the water to a medium bowl, and then remove 1 cup pasta water and reserve.
+Add the lobster claws to the pot of still-boiling water and cook until the shells are bright red and the meat is cooked through, about 6 minutes.
+Drain and crack open the claws, and then coarsely chop two of the claw meat pieces, discarding the claw shells.